google/docsy/content/en/docs/Getting started/_index.md

 ## Content sections

 The theme comes with templates for the top level sections `docs`, `blog`, and `community`, and a default landing page type of template used for any other section.
-The `community` landing page template has boilerplate content that's automatically filled in with your community links.
+The `community` landing page template has boilerplate content that's automatically filled in with the project name and community links specified in `config.toml`.

 ### RSS feeds